climbcat/nodespeak/README.md

 The GOTO elimination process compiles your flowchart-AST (a graph) into a structured code-AST.
 The AST is a central concept in compiler tech, and a data format that corresponds to structured code.
 Real compilers perform various optimizing operations on the AST in order to generate more optimized code.
 In our case, we perform GOTO-elimination on the AST instead, and are able to transform the AST into legal, structured code.

-This project implements a combined flowchart & datagraph and goto-elimination tool.
-So perhaps, the code it outputs tends to be unreadable, however, it does work!
-Declared a successful tech demo.

-#### NOTE

 However, what even is a datagraph?
 The datagraph corresponds to the tree of function calls and return values that can be nested as a gree, while the flowchart corresponds to a control flow graph.
 That simple.

+This project implements a combined flowchart & datagraph and goto-elimination tool.
+So perhaps, the code it outputs is just as unreadable as the flowchart it came from, however, the compiler certainly works.

+#### NOTE on testing it in 2025

+Rather than having this project be deployed on pythonanywhere, as it originally were, the near-term plan is to create a backend test instead as time permits.
+This should run when invoking the python code natively, thus making this test independent on things like the Django version, for example.
+The input flow chart would be represented as a JSON file and thus a litte hard to visualize, and should be accompanied by a screen-shot.

 ## Setup